jharwell/sierra/docs/src/getting-started/setup.rst

 to start.
 For subtler errors it will abort via an assertion before doing anything substantial.

-See :doc:`../user-guide/cli` for annotated invocation examples, and :ref:`faq` if you get stuck.
+See :ref:`user-guide/examples` for annotated invocation examples, and :ref:`reference/faq` if you get stuck.

 Step 4: Understand the Output
 ==============================